tjeperi/indocouriers/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to indocarriers!
+Thank you for considering contributing to indocouriers!
 By contributing to this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Ways to Contribute